7908837174/sail-to-cgen-KALLAL/PR_DESCRIPTION.md

-# 🚀 MAJOR ENHANCEMENT: Complete CGEN Backend Rewrite - Fixes Issues #2, #3, #4, #6
+# 🚀 MAJOR ENHANCEMENT: Complete CGEN Backend Rewrite + UDB Extension Schema - Fixes Issues #2, #3, #4, #6, #307

-## 🎯 **Major Enhancement: Complete CGEN Backend Functionality**
+## 🎯 **Major Enhancement: Complete CGEN Backend Functionality + UDB Extension Identification**

-This PR delivers a **comprehensive rewrite** of the CGEN backend, transforming it from a proof-of-concept with hardcoded dummy output into a **fully functional tool** capable of generating complete CGEN CPU descriptions from real-world ISA specifications.
+This PR delivers a **comprehensive rewrite** of the CGEN backend, transforming it from a proof-of-concept with hardcoded dummy output into a **fully functional tool** capable of generating complete CGEN CPU descriptions from real-world ISA specifications, with intelligent UDB extension identification that eliminates hardcoded Ruby lists.

 ## 🔧 **Issues Fixed**